-The academic programs, course curricula, policies, and standards described in this Undergraduate Bulletin are in effect for students admitted to RIT during the 2010-11 academic year.
+The academic programs, course curricula, policies, and standards described in this Undergraduate Bulletin are in effect for students admitted to RIT during the 2011-2012 academic year.
 The purpose of this bulletin is to provide students with a comprehensive source of information to use in planning their undergraduate education.
-Graduate degree programs and other post-baccalaureate offerings are described in the Graduate Bulletin, available through the Office of Graduate Enrollment Services.